laurestine/laurestine.github.io/supervision.md

 # Undergraduate Research Project Mentorship

 In Winter 2025, I supervised an independent study project by Fiona Smith.
 She investigated the sequencing of imperfective and perfective aspect in a corpus of oral literature in Tlingit, comparing different speakers' speech styles.
 I taught her in detail about structure of Tlingit verbs and sentences.
-I also assigned readings to allowe her to gain a variety of understandings of imperfectivity.
+I also assigned readings and literature review tasks to allow her to gain a multifaceted understanding of imperfectivity.
 I met with her weekly to provide feedback and advice, and then I graded her final paper.

 # Involving Undergraduates in Research